Redwings and Irruptive Migration

-January 15th saw the beginning of a short, severe cold spell which brought flocks of Redwings from the countryside to towns, where conditions are less exposed and there is a plentiful supply of berries to feast on.
+January 15th (2024) saw the beginning of a short, severe cold spell which brought flocks of Redwings from the countryside to towns, where conditions are less exposed and there is a plentiful supply of berries to feast on.

 Views of Redwings in Hastings

 We had a flock of more than twenty birds regularly feeding on the berries of an old holly tree at the bottom of our garden in St Leonards (near Hastings).
-They would spend a lot time rummaging in the thick of the tree, while individuals would occasionally emerge to sun themselves for a while at the top.
+They would spend a lot of time rummaging in the thick of the tree, while individuals would occasionally emerge to sun themselves for a while at the top.
 On the odd occasion when they were startled we saw the full extent of the flock.

 Identification